panoply/esthetic/docs/src/docs/api/esthetic.parse.md

 # Parse

-The `parse` method can returns a uniform parse table data structure.
+The `{js} esthetic.parse()` method can returns a uniform parse table data structure.
 Unlike many parsers that typically generate an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), Æsthetic follows a distinct path.
 Its implementation of Sparser results in a uniform table-like structure.

 ### Basic Usage